 For Effective Legal Counsel, Call Gerash Steiner & Blanton, P.C.

-Whether you’re facing a felony or misdemeanor charge in Denver, having a skilled attorney on your side is crucial.
+Whether you’re facing a felony or misdemeanor charge in Denver, having a skilled defense attorney on your side is crucial.
 Our team has extensive experience in the criminal justice system and knows how to build solid legal strategies to fight charges.

 To get started on your case, call us at (303) 732-5048 or contact us online.